 To start, click on the button in the top-right corner with three horizontal lines:

-Once you’re in the options menu, look to the far-left of the window and scroll down to the Privacy tab:
+Once you’re in the options menu, look to the far-left of the window and scroll down to the Privacy and Security tab:

-<In here you’ll find the History section.
-Under there is a link to remove individual cookies.
-Click this to get to the next screen.
+In here you’ll find the Cookies and Site Data section.
+Under there is a button to Manage Data.
+Click this to get to the next screen:

 To simply remove all the cookies that Firefox has stored over the course of all your browsing sessions, just click the button labeled Remove All.
 Be careful, because there won’t be any confirmation window to ask if you’re sure that’s the move you want to make.